symfony/symfony-docs/scheduler.rst

 While this behavior may not necessarily pose a problem, there is a possibility that it may not align with what you are seeking.

-That's why the scheduler allows to remember the last execution date of a message via the ``stateful`` option (and the :doc:`Cache component </components/cache>`).
+That's why the scheduler allows you to remember the last execution date of a message via the ``stateful`` option (and the :doc:`Cache component </components/cache>`).
 This allows the system to retain the state of the schedule, ensuring that when a worker is restarted, it resumes from the point it left off.::